AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-adobe-campaign/partthree.md

 * Exchange JWT for Access Token
 * Make a REST call to ACS and fetch profile by email
 * Build XML document with the profile information
-* Return InputStream of the XML document that will be consumed by AEM Forms
+* Return InputStream of the XML document that is consumed by AEM Forms

 ![prefillservice](assets/prefillserviceaf.gif)